Become a Proposer and Submit Proposals

 Description

-Add a good description of what you developed and how the community benefits by using it.
+Add a comprehensive description of what you developed and how the community benefits by using it.

 About the Team